9W2 Global Studies

 - review your brainstorm in your exercise book; organise what you want to learn from these two activities on your coogle

-- Also add ideas that interest you from the article
+- Also add ideas that interest you from the article- - use the a Decision Making T-chart in the google classroom

 - The 29 Skills/tasks in your chart come from the website below